JamesBrockUoB/random_lyrics_notification_app/README.md

 - Keep a history of the lyrics previously served to reduce the chance they will be given again too soon - could provide a discount value that updates each day

 - Play around with different models - integrating in a local model to reduce costs

+- Add better validation of how well the selected lyrics align with the user's request